-(1) Properties that are leased to third-party tenants for which we report rental income and related revenues.

-- (2) Properties that are leased to TRS entities and managed pursuant to third-party management contracts (i.e. RIDEA structure) where we report resident fees and services, and the corresponding property operating expenses. - (3) Properties that are owned through an unconsolidated joint venture and are leased to TRS entities and managed pursuant to third-party management contract (i.e. RIDEA structure).
-The joint venture is accounted for using the equity method.
+- (1) Properties that are leased to third-party tenants for which we report rental income and related revenues. - (2) Properties that are leased to TRS entities and managed pursuant to third-party management contracts (i.e. RIDEA structure) where we report resident fees and services, and the corresponding property operating expenses. - (3) Includes five properties owned by Windsor Manor Joint Venture, which became wholly owned effective January 1, 2022.
+The joint venture was accounted for using the equity method through December 31, 2021.